MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ## Literature review

-Considering the network of the most cited scholars on the topic from Scopus we can see that James Fowler is cited more commonly.
+Considering the network of the most cited scholars on the topic from Scopus we can see that James Fowler is cited more commonly (Figure 1).
 Plus, the US authors are the undisputed leaders in the field of legislative co-sponsorhip research.

 ![citations](Image/vos.jpg)